 Collaborative Divorce is the process that best enables you and your spouse to write your and your children’s stories.

-In the Collaborative Divorce Process, you, your spouse, each of your lawyers, and a communications coach and financial professional will work together to help you gather and consider all the information that is necessary for you to make an informed decision is gathered and reviewed.
-You brainstorm to develop and consider all the options for how your and your spouse and your family, if you have children, can move forward to best meet all your needs, individually and collectively.
+In the Collaborative Divorce Process, you, your spouse, each of your lawyers, and a communications coach and financial professional will work together to help you gather and consider all the information that is necessary for you to make an informed decision.
+You brainstorm to develop and consider all the options for how you and your spouse and your family, if you have children, can move forward to best meet all your needs, individually and collectively.